Eigenvalue perturbation: Motivation for generalized eigenvalues

 is fundamental.
 The finite element method is a widespread particular case.

 In classical mechanics, generalized eigenvalues may crop up when inspecting vibrations of multiple degrees of freedom systems close to equilibrium.
-I'm this case the kinetic energy provides the mass matrix $M$, the potential strain energy provides the rigidity matrix $K$.
+In this case the kinetic energy provides the mass matrix $M$, the potential strain energy provides the rigidity matrix $K$.

 With both methods, the following system of differential equations or matrix differential equation is derived: